Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 }
 ```

+When you save your file `ctrl+s` you should now see a slightly off white canvas in your preview window.

 ### Your Space Ship
 So now we have to decide on our ship.
-Let's play with some images.
+Let's start with some images.
 We have our basic ship image:

 ![Basic Ship](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids_old/images/asteroids_ship0001.png)